Repulse Bay: Road

 Repulse Bay is served by Repulse Bay Road, which connects Wong Nai Chung Gap Road and Tai Tam Road.
 It is very convenient for people to travel to Repulse Bay as there are many bus routes reaching the bay.
 Visitors can take bus no. 6, 6A, 6X, 66 or 260 from Central, 63, 65 from Causeway Bay and North Point, or 73 from Cyberport and Aberdeen.
+The only cross-harbor bus passing through Repulse Bay is Route 973, originating from Stanley Market, crosses the harbor via the Western Harbour Crossing, and ends in Tsim Sha Tsui.
 Minibus 40, 52 are also available for visitors travelling from Causeway Bay and Aberdeen respectively.
 Transportation either passes through the Aberdeen Tunnel, or travels along the slightly longer scenic route.

 Beach-goers may also opt to drive there.
-The beach provides some parking space, and the nearby Repulse Bay Hotel also has parking facilities.
+The beach provides some parking space on Beach Road, and the nearby Repulse Bay Hotel also has parking facilities.

 Railway

 There are no MTR stations in Repulse Bay, nor has any MTR project been proposed or commenced there.